mkdocs/mkdocs/docs/index.md

 ## Installation

-In order to install MkDocs you'll need [Python][python] installed on your system, as well as the Python package manager, [pip][pip].
+In order to install MkDocs you'll need [Python] installed on your system, as well as the Python package manager, [pip].
 You can check if you have these already installed like so:

     $ python --version
     Python 2.7.2